FreBio/komics/README.md

 ### Introduction
 The rKOMICS software suite includes the python3.7 package KOMICS and the R package rKOMICS.
 These two software packages facilitate the assembly, circularization and downstream analyses of mitochondrial genomes in trypanosomatids.
+Assembly, circularization and orientation is done with KOMICS, while downstream cluster analyses is done with rKOMICS.
+KOMICS has been successfully used to study the minicircle complexity in **Leishmania braziliensis** ([Van den Broeck et al. 2020](https://www.pnas.org/content/early/2020/09/18/1920136117); [Geerts et al. 2021](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1)) and **Trypanosoma brucei gambiense** ([Geerts et al. 2022](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9582789/)).

+KOMICS can also be used to study the minicircle complexity in **Trypanosoma cruzi**.
+Trypanosoma cruzi contains four groups of minicircles, each with differing lengths: group 1 (336-376bp), group 2 (698-769bp), group 3 (1051-1095bp) and group 4 (1357-1448bp) (Callejas-Hernández et al. 2021).
+Therefore, it is imperative that you first generate fasta files for each of the four groups of minicircles before running KOMICS polish.

 The input of KOMICS is reads in FASTQ format, and the output is maxicircle and circularized minicircles in FASTA format, which can be further processed by rKOMICS.

-Please report any issues or questions to frederik.vandenbroeck AT kuleuven.be
+Please report any issues or questions to frederik.vandenbroeck AT gmail.com

 ### Reading
-The following paper includes a **step-by-step tutorial** on how to best use the rKOMICS software suite: Geerts M, Schnaufer A, Van den Broeck F. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
+The following paper includes a **step-by-step tutorial** on how to best use the rKOMICS software suite:

+Geerts et al. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
 BMC BIOINFORMATICS.
 22:468.

 ### Citation
+Please cite the following two papers when using the rKOMICS software suite:

-If you use **KOMICS** please cite: Van den Broeck F, Savill N, Imamura H, Sanders M, Maes I, Cooper S, Mateus D, Jara M, Adaui V, Arevalo J, Llanos-Cuentas A, Garcia L, Cupolillo E, Miles M, Berriman M, Schnaufer A, Cotton J, Dujardin JC.
-[Ecological divergence and hybridization of Neotropical *Leishmania* parasites](https://www.pnas.org/content/early/2020/09/18/1920136117).
+Van den Broeck et al. [Ecological divergence and hybridization of Neotropical *Leishmania* parasites](https://www.pnas.org/content/early/2020/09/18/1920136117).
 PROCEEDINGS OF NATIONAL ACADEMY OF SCIENCES.
 117(40): 25159-25168.

-If you use **rKOMICS** please cite: Geerts M, Schnaufer A, Van den Broeck F. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
+Geerts et al. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
 BMC BIOINFORMATICS.
 22:468.

 ### Installation